bevennyamande/bountyapp/README.md

 ## Facial Recognition Application / Script
 - Based on the python facial recognition library, Fastapi for python API design

+### Assumption

+- You have handled the correct data type posted ie its an images, and also the file extensions
+- You have limited the size of your uploads to a certain file limit, this helps not overload the server
+- You have a delay period just to wait for the response from server

 ### Tech Stack

 - FastAPI (API framework)